NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 * **Show placemark** - When checked the external map shows a placemark at the location clicked on in the QGIS map.
 If this is not checked then the external map centers itself around clicked location, but will not display the placemark.
 * **Map Zoom Level** - This is the desired default zoom level in the external map when it is launched.

+Enable the following if a temporary marker is desired to be displayed at the location click on:

+* **Show marker on QGIS map**

 ### Multi-location Zoom Settings